Women on the Frontline Conference ~ Tennessee, USA

 Joyce made the arrangements for me to stay in a hotel near Nashville where her employment office was located, and the conference was taking place.
 For this I am truly grateful.

 August 3, 2000, Thursday ~ We went to the Tennessee River and the Kentucky River to pour out "HIS Remnant Bride!"
-Holy Anointing Oil.
+Holy Anointing Oil!
 It was my first time to cross the border into Kentucky.
 I was very grateful for this opportunity as the LORD had asked me to pray over and bless HIS Rivers in 1985, and it was my heart to continue doing what HE had asked.
-After our day of pouring out Anointing Oil and praying over the States of Tennessee and Kentucky, Joyce dropped me off at the hotel for a couple of hours of rest and relaxation before the evening conference.
+After our day of pouring out Holy Anointing Oil! and praying over the States of Tennessee and Kentucky, Joyce dropped me off at the hotel for a couple of hours of rest and relaxation before the evening conference.

 While I was at the hotel changing clothes for the evening, I received a phone call from my Dad, letting me know that he had been diagnosed with liver cancer and the doctors thought he had about 60 days to live.
 The news was a shock but then again not a shock as I had noticed Daddy's energy and strength had not been the same the last few months.
 The phone call was brief as emotion filled his voice and I could easily tell none of this was easy for him and he was still adjusting to the shock of it all.
 I promised him my prayers, my love and that I would see him Monday night.